lguibr/pongo/README.md

 -   The player with the highest score at the end wins.
 Ties are possible.
 -   Players effectively "lose" if they disconnect before the game ends.
 -   If all players disconnect, the room becomes empty and is eventually cleaned up by the Room Manager.
+-   A `GameOverMessage` is broadcast when the game ends.

 ## 3. Architecture

 PonGo uses an Actor Model architecture facilitated by the [Bollywood](https://github.com/lguibr/bollywood) library.
 This promotes concurrency and isolates state management.
-The simulation logic (physics) runs at a higher frequency, while network updates are sent at a fixed, lower frequency (e.g., 30Hz).
+The simulation logic (physics) runs at a higher frequency, while network updates are sent at a fixed, lower frequency (e.g., 30Hz) as batches of atomic updates.

 ### 3.1 Actor Model (Bollywood)